Disney World in May (2027 Guide): Crowds, Weather, Events & Is It Worth It?

 *This post may contain affiliate links.
 Click here to read my full disclosure policy.

-Planning a Disney World vacation in 2026?
-Be sure to check out our guide to all that the Walt Disney World Resort has to offer this year!
+Planning a Disney World vacation in 2027?
+Be sure to check out our guide to all that the Walt Disney World Resort has to offer!

 Is May a Good Time to Visit Disney World?

-• Great balance of weather (early May especially) – Warm, sunny days without the extreme heat of summer—mornings and evenings are still comfortable.
-Although in my experience… May can still be quite hot, so pack accordingly!
+• Great balance of weather (early May especially) – Warm, sunny days without the extreme heat of summer.
+Mornings and evenings are still comfortable.
+Although in my experience, May can still be quite hot, so pack accordingly!

 • Good value (most of the month) – Prices tend to stay moderate until Memorial Day weekend.